 In reality, the real face of migraine is not pretty.
 Besides often excruciating pain, it often comes with a wide range of other symptoms such as: nausea, vomiting, light/sound/movement sensitivity, drooping eyes and/or face, slurred speech, dropped words, dizziness, vertigo, shaking, racing heart, uncontrollable yawning, neck pain, visual changes, and much more!

-Migraine is frequently an incapacitating whole body experience.
-It is both sad and frustrating that we feel a need to try and cover this up because of lack of understanding, stigma, fear and, yes I’m going to say it – sometimes pride.
+Migraine is frequently an incapacitating whole-body experience.
+It is both sad and frustrating that we feel a need to try and cover this up because of a lack of understanding, stigma, fear and, yes I’m going to say it – sometimes pride.
 Personally, I simply don’t want people to see me looking like that, any more than I want them to see me wearing an actual mask to help avoid scent triggers.
 I prefer to don my virtual mask while hiding the real one!

 Ten ways to take off the mask